blender/blender/doc/python_api/rst/info_gotcha.rst

 an issue but, due to internal implementation details, currently are:

 - ``Object.hide_viewport``, ``Object.hide_select`` and ``Object.hide_render``:
-  Setting any of those booleans will trigger a rebuild of Collection caches, hence breaking any current iteration over ``Collection.all_objects``.
+  Setting any of those Booleans will trigger a rebuild of Collection caches, thus breaking any current iteration over ``Collection.all_objects``.

 sys.exit